Sheedy Mansion: Architecture

 The three-story mansion, with accompanying two-story carriage house, cover a total of 20,000 sq. ft.
 (16,000 sq. ft. for mansion and 4,000 sq. ft. for carriage house) and contain 42 rooms.
-It was designed by architects William Pratt Feth and Erasmus T. Carr and displays a combination of the Queen Anne and Richardsonian Romanesque architectural styles.
+It was designed by architects Erasmus T. Carr and William Pratt Feth and displays a combination of the Queen Anne and Richardsonian Romanesque architectural styles.
 The exterior is constructed of red brick and sandstone.

 History

 The mansion gets its name from its original owner, Dennis Sheedy.
-Sheedy first commissioned Kansan architects William Pratt Feth and Erasmus T. Carr to design the residence in 1890.
+Sheedy first commissioned Kansan architects Carr & Feth to design the residence in 1890.
 Construction finished two years later, and it remained in the Sheedy family’s possession until 1923, when Dennis Sheedy died and his wife moved away.

 In 1927, the mansion was purchased by Helen G. Bonfils, who repurposed it into a fine arts studio.
 It remained an art studio until 1974.
 The mansion then transferred ownership to Communicor Realtors, who converted both the mansion and carriage house into private office suites.
 Today, it is owned by event management company Unbridled Solutions.
 It was added to the National Register of Historic Places on August 4, 2004.